 The language course is offered at different levels, and students have the option to take either three credits or six credits.
 The language course emphasizes speaking, reading, and writing skills in Modern Standard Arabic (Fusha) through classroom and field instruction.
 Students are placed in intensive beginning, intermediate, or advanced classes based on in-country evaluation, including oral proficiency testing.
 A component on Jordanian Colloquial Arabic is also part of the course.

-All students take the following two courses:
+All students take the following course:

 Research Methods and Ethics – syllabus